 Banking experience: Personalization

 Today’s customers don’t come into a branch to get service that often, so banks have very few opportunities to up-sell or cross-sell to the customer.
 Online channels as websites, are not optimal for up-selling or cross-selling; We are humans and trust other humans.
 Additionally, only bank staff members with high expertise can do efficient up-selling and cross-selling.
 Making the experience personal is very important then, to get customers to come into the branch.
 If you can manage that you will increase your up-selling and cross-selling possibilities and in turn increase the customer experience.

 Branch transformation: Efficiency

 The final key driver I see is efficiency, in particular efficiency of the branches.
 Today it is really costly to keep a branch open.
 With increased costs for social distancing and security, efficiency for both staff and customers is even more important.
 With a customer journey management system in place, the efficiency will be improved for the staff, for the bank, for the branch and in the end also for the customers.
 With a smooth and efficient customer journey, customers will not have to wait, and staff will be effectively used.
 As customers come into the branch, they will be directly and safely served by staff members and get a positive experience which will hopefully make them stay as loyal customers to the bank.

 Given these three main drivers, you might find it interesting to drill deeper into how banks can address these new types of customer experience situations.
-If you are interested to learn more, you can watch this video where I explain in detail how banks can adapt the customer journey accordingly.
+If you are interested to learn more, you can download the Retail Banking Guide to read about how banks can optimize the omnichannel customer experience to increase business opportunities.